flatcar/locksmith/README.md

 # locksmith

-locksmith is a reboot manager for the CoreOS update engine which is able to use etcd to ensure that only a subset of a cluster of machines are rebooting at any given time. `locksmithd` runs as a daemon on CoreOS machines and is responsible for controlling the reboot behaviour after updates.
+locksmith is a reboot manager for the Flatcar update engine which is able to use etcd to ensure that only a subset of a cluster of machines are rebooting at any given time. `locksmithd` runs as a daemon on Flatcar hosts and is responsible for controlling the reboot behaviour after updates.

 ## Configuration